Official UK Government Partner

 This Safeguarding Policy is written in accordance with current legislative rules and maintained by members of the management team.
 This Policy applies to all students interacting with all services under the brand names ‘Study Mind’, ‘Medic Mind’, Oxbridge Mind’, ‘Dentist Mind’, ‘Law Mind’ ‘Vet Mind’ and any other part of this company.
 This applies to both direct students, referrals and groups coming from third party organisations.
 For ease of reference, this policy will refer to the business under the name ‘Study Mind’.

 Every student who participates in a Study Mind course should be able to do so in a safe and comfortable environment.
 Study Mind is committed to providing the best possible level of safeguarding and the wellbeing and safety of each student is our primary consideration.
 Study Mind is committed to the wellbeing and safety of all our learners.
-It underpins all areas of our provisions as we believe vulnerable adults have a right to feel safe.
+It underpins all areas of our provisions as we believe children have a right to feel safe.
 Close monitoring and early identification of safeguarding issues is critical.

 All our staff are well-informed about safe professional practices and strictly adhere to our safeguarding policies.